 The Kids First program hosted a community webinar on November 18th to discuss the current progress of the Kids First program and its plans for the future.
 A recording of the webinar and a pdf version of the slides are available.
 Sign up for the Kids First email listserv to receive program updates and to ask questions or provide comments concerning the Kids First program.
 We look forward to hearing from you.

-Genetic sequence and phenotype data from Kids First cohorts will be publicly available beginning February 2017
+Genetic sequence and phenotype data from Kids First cohorts will be publicly available beginning Spring 2017

 In FY2015, Kids First selected seven cohorts of children with cancer or structural birth defects for whole genome sequencing.
 The DNA sequence data along with well-curated clinical phenotype data will be deposited into the forthcoming Kids First Data Resource.
 Researchers everywhere will be able to use the data to identify genetic pathways that underlie these conditions and to explore whether shared genetic pathways exist between childhood cancer and structural birth defects.
 Until the Kids First Data Resource is completed researchers can visit the research projects page for the data release dates for each of the cohorts and the FAQs page for guidance on how to access the data.